Jbachtiger/ci-pp5-gamer-verse/README.md

 - [Django](https://www.djangoproject.com/) - used to build the backend database that serves the API for the frontend
 - [React-Bootstrap](https://react-bootstrap-v4.netlify.app/) - CSS framework used to develop responsiveness and mobile-first approach
 - [Gitpod](https://gitpod.io/projects) - this was my code editor for this project
-- [Git](https://git-scm.com/) - was used for version control using the terminal through Gitpod to commit to Git and push to Github
+- [Git](https://git-scm.com/) - was used for version control using the terminal through Gitpod to commit to Git and push to GitHub
-- [Github](https://github.com/) - is used to store the code for this project after being pushed from Git
+- [GitHub](https://github.com/) - is used to store the code for this project after being pushed from Git
 - [Techsini](http://techsini.com/multi-mockup/index.php) - was used to generate multi-device website mockups
 - [Fireshot](https://chrome.google.com/webstore/detail/take-webpage-screenshots/mcbpblocgmgfnpjjppndjkmgjaogfceg?hl=en) - this was a Google Chrome extension used to take screenshots
 - [Google Fonts](https://fonts.google.com/) - used to import fonts to website